drowe67/freedv-gui/USER_MANUAL.md

 3. Build system:
     * Upgrade wxWidgets on binary builds to 3.2.2.1.
 (PR #531)
     * Fix issue preventing proper generation of unsigned Windows installers.
 (PR #528)
+    * Update code signing documentation and defaults to use certificate provider's token instead of our own.
+(PR #533)
 4. Cleanup:
     * Remove unneeded 2400B and 2020B sample files.
 (PR #521)